 Day 1 : Arrival in Kathmandu::

-Upon your arrival at the Tribhuwan International Airport at Kathmandu and clear immigration and customs, you shall be welcomed by a representative of Nepal Mountain Trekkers who shall transfer you to your respective hotel.
-After taking a rest for your jetlagged body, explore the immediate surroundings in the vibrant Thamel which hosts diverse shops, hotels, and is a neighbor to some eminent historical buildings.
+Upon your arrival at the Tribhuvan International Airport in Kathmandu and after clearing immigration and customs, you shall be welcomed by a representative of Nepal Mountain Trekkers who shall transfer you to your respective hotel.
+After taking a rest for your jetlagged body, explore the immediate surroundings in the vibrant Thamel which hosts diverse shops, and hotels, and is a neighbor to some eminent historical buildings.
 Enjoy the authentic dinner in the evening and prepare for a sightseeing city tour tomorrow.
 Stay overnight in Kathmandu.

 Day 2 : Kathmandu Sightseeing and Trek Preparation::

 Today you shall enjoy a city tour in the medieval city of Kathmandu and explore the historical and ancient heritages of prominent value.
 In a guided tour that shall reflect the rich diversity of this nation, you shall pay a visit to the Buddhist holy places of Swayambhunath (also known as the Monkey Temple) and Boudhanath Stupas which are known for their religious importance, ancient monasteries, and unique cultural ensembles within the premises.
 Next on the list is the Hindu holy place of Pashupatinath Temple located at the bank of the holy Bagmati River which is one of the most revered pilgrimages all over the world.
-We shall also explore the rich heritage of Patan Durbar Square, a complex with the ancient royal palace, unique Krishna Temple, museum, resting places, and intricate carvings on the stones and wooden structures in the premises.
+We shall also explore the rich heritage of Patan Durbar Square, a complex with the ancient royal palace, unique Krishna Temple, museum, resting places, and intricate carvings on the stones and wooden structures on the premises.
 After this exploration, we shall have an interaction with the trekking guide and get ourselves clarified on the issues related to the trekking.
 Stay overnight in Kathmandu.

 Day 3 : Drive Kathmandu to Shivalaya (1,770m/5,807ft)::